-The Company assessed this arrangement in accordance with ASC 606 and concluded that the contract counterparty, NIDA, is a customer.
-Furthermore, the Company determined that the agreement with NIDA has commercial substance, and that the grant should be accounted for as revenue.
+According to ASC 606, the contract counterparty, NIDA, is a customer.
+Furthermore, the agreement with NIDA has commercial substance, and the grant should be accounted for as revenue.
 The Company identified the research and development services being provided to NIDA as the only performance obligation in the agreement.
+Through December 31, 2017, the Company recognized \$7.2 million of grant revenue.
+During the fourth quarter of 2018, the Company recognized \$0.9 million of grant revenue from NIDA.